jkrayer/scvmgrinder/README.md

 1. Click tohit button in WeaponsCarried
 2. Set attack in Attack store
 3. Click item in combat tracker
-4. Set Tarhet in Attack store
+4. Set Target in Attack store
 5. emit attack message

 I still don't like this because I think I need to handle damage differently... so would I have a damage store?